|

 It is a long-standing tradition for our laboratory, which has been the

-first investigated allergy in Greece using blood tests over the past 30 years.
+first investigated allergy in Greece using blood tests over the past 35 years.
 Below is a brief reference

-to some specific tests: ü AMAS (antimalignin).
+to some specific tests: ·

+eosinophils (expr.
 GM-CSF).
-Increased numbers of GM-CSF positive
+Increased number of GM-CSF positive

 Determination of the daily “combustion” of calories by the oxygen

-consumption method (indirect calorimetry). ü Complete semen examination.
+consumption method (indirect calorimetry). ·

-Microscopic, functional, biochemical and immunologic (MAR test) examination of the semen.
-The SFI (Sperm Fertility Index) is
+semen examination.
+Microscopic, functional, biochemical and immunologic (MAR test) examination of the

-Biological profile of the effect of different chemical reagents on
+proteomic profile.
+Biological profile of the effect of

-blood’s proteins according to the Institut Européen de
+different chemical reagents on blood’s proteins according to the Institut

-C.E.I.A.
-Lab, Brussels). ü GST-ì (Cancer susceptibility marker).
+GST-ì (Cancer susceptibility marker).
 The presence or absence of this enzyme can

 affect an individual’s susceptibility to cancers.
 Presentation by IDEA scientists at the Congress of the American

-(Athens, 2001), the Interasma Regional Meeting (Marrakech, 2003) and the 21st
+of Immunology (Athens, 2001), the Interasma Regional Meeting (Marrakech,

-Medical Congress of Hellenic Armed Forces (Thessalonica, 2006). ü Trace elements.
+2003) and the 21st Medical Congress of Hellenic Armed Forces (Thessalonica,

-Determination by the GF-AAS method of 15 metallic elements in blood.
-(Aluminium,
+elements.
+Determination by the GF-AAS method of 15

-Cobalt, Copper, Chromium, Iron, Manganese, Molybdenum, Nickel, Selenium,
+elements in blood.
+(Aluminium, Cobalt, Copper, Chromium, Iron,

-Silicon, Vanadium, Zinc, Lead, Rubidium, Cadmium). ü UMMA test (Urine methylmalonic acid).
+methylmalonic acid).
 The most reliable method for the detection of vitamin B12

 deficiency available.
 (Co-operation

-of Norman Clinical Laboratory, Cincinnati). |
+of Norman Clinical Laboratory, Cincinnati). ·